akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 			* `SNormToUNorm`: converts `SNorm` values to `UNorm` values.
 		* `drawInfos`: array of definitions for drawing components of the geometry.
 Each element of the array has the following members:
 			* `name`: the name of the model component.
 Note that only model components referenced in the drawInfo array will be included in the final model.
 			* `shader`: te name of the shader to draw with.
+This may be set to `null` if the model is only used for cloning.
 			* `material`: the name of the material to draw with.
+This may be set to `null` if the model is only used for cloning.
 			* `distanceRange`: array of two floats for the minimum and maximum distance to draw at.
 Defaults to `[0, 3.402823466e38]`.
 			* `listName`: the name of the item list to draw the model with.
+This may be set to `null` if the model is only used for cloning.
 * `models`: array of models to draw with manually provided geometry. (i.e. not converted from the `modelGeometry` array) Each element of the array has the following members:
 	* `name`: optional name for the model for use with material remapping.
 	* `shader`: the name of the shader to draw with.
+This may be set to `null` if the model is only used for cloning.
 	* `material`: the name of the material to draw with.
+This may be set to `null` if the model is only used for cloning.
 	* `geometry`: the name of the geometry to draw.
 	* `distanceRange`: array of two floats for the minimum and maximum distance to draw at.
 Defaults to `[0, 3.402823466e38]`.
 	* `drawRanges`: the array of ranges of the geometry to draw.
 This is an array of object with the following members, depending on if the geometry is indexed or not: